SAP-samples/appgyver-auth-flows/README.md

 **Important -** Before you continue with the actual setup of the scenario in your own landscape, please make sure to read the relevant blog post (click here) first.
 It will give you a good understanding of the architecture pattern and service requirements for the sample setup.

-This GitHub repository consists of two major parts, which cover the setup of your SAP BTP subaccount and Identity Authentication instance and a detailed guide on how to configure your SAP AppGyver sample application.
+This GitHub repository consists of two major parts, which cover the setup of your SAP subaccount and Identity Authentication instance and a detailed guide on how to configure your SAP AppGyver sample application.

 **Authentication and authorization using the PKCE flow (SAP IAS and SAP XSUAA)**